ForTheGold/ESL-Language-Learning-App/README.md

-# LanguageLearningApp_JS
-## An ESL App for English Language Learners
+# An ESL App for English Language Learners

 This is the beginnings of a language learning app for ESL language learners.
 There is only one lesson, but this could be expanded to greater and greater difficulty.

 ### Philosophy of Education

-This app was built with the idea that the best way to learn a language is through practice.
-The purpose is to give the learner as little explanation as is necessary in order to understand something along with as much practice as possible.
+This app was built with the idea that the best way to learn a language is through practice and constant repetition rather than through a great deal of explanation.
+The purpose is to give the learner as little explanation as is necessary in order to understand the lesson.
+This is so that they may move onto practice activities as soon as possible.
+The user then goes through receptive activies such as choosing items from a list or listening to the sentences which are produced through text to speech.
+The user then moves onto more difficult productive activites such as writing and speaking.
+The computer checks the accuracy of the users speech through vocal recognition.

 Since this is a beginner lesson, we start with the learner memorizing a simple conversation and then going through several practice activities that get progressively more difficult.